mmncit/minimal-iac/README.md

+# minimal-iac

-# Automate provisioning of AWS cloud infrastructure using terraform
+Spike to automate provisioning of AWS cloud infrastructure using terraform

 ## Deploy instance